med-warriors/med-warriors.github.io/index.md

 A live deployment of Med-Warriors is not yet available.

 ## User Guide
-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the Med-Warriors user interface and its capabilities.

 ### Landing Page
 WIP